splunk/splunk-connect-for-snmp/docs/configuration.md

 **SNMPv1/SNMPv2**

--   You can change the inventory contents in scheduler-config.yaml and use following command to apply the changes to Kubernetes cluster.
+-   You can change the inventory contents in scheduler-config.yaml (`scheduler: config` part of `values.yaml`) and use following command to apply the changes to Kubernetes cluster.
     Agents configuration is placed in scheduler-config.yaml under section **inventory.csv**, content below is interpreted as csv file